North Epping: European settlement

 In 1792 Governor Arthur Phillip began the granting of parcels of lands to marines, and the area was referred to on Phillip's maps as the Field of Mars, named after the Roman Field of Mars probably because of the military link.
 It contained the area of what is now Epping and North Epping.
 The name Epping is derived from Epping Forest in Essex, England.

 The land was broken up into farms and orchards, and after World War II it started to convert to residential use.
 Areas which had previously been reserved as part of the green belt scheme became available for residential development in 1948.
 North Epping post office was established in 1954 and the public school in 1960.

 Becoming a separate suburb

 North Epping was split off from Epping as a separate suburb on 1 December 1995.

 Parramatta Council Amalgamation

 Following the amalgamation of Epping into the City of Parramatta in 2016, North Epping became a pene-exclave of Hornsby Shire.
 The Parramatta Council has previously planned to expand to North Epping.

 Commercial area

-North Epping has a small shopping centre located on the corner of Roma Street and Malton Road.
-It features a number of specialty shops, cafes and restaurants.
-North Epping also has a small school - Epping North Public School.
+North Epping has a small shopping village located on the corner of Roma Street and Malton Road.
+It features a number of specialty shops (including one small supermarket), cafes and restaurants.
+North Epping also has a small primary school - Epping North Public School.
 North Epping has many parks, many community areas and gatherings.